kartoza/rezoning-2-project/docs/src/development/building_the_backend.md

 ```

 - Optional:
-To work with the local data, the following envirnment variables need to be set:
+To work with the local data, the following environment variables need to be set:
 ```sh
 export REZONING_IS_LOCAL_DEV=True
 export REZONING_LOCAL_DATA_PATH=<%YOUR_DATA_PATH>